martijnbastiaan/tasty/README.md

      ]
    ```

-Filtering might not behave the way you expect when using dependencies:
+Here are some caveats to keep in mind when using patterns to specify dependencies in Tasty:

-if Test B depends on Test A, remember that either of them may be filtered out
+1. If Test B depends on Test A, remember that either of them may be filtered out
    using the `--pattern` option.
 Collecting the dependency info happens *after*
    filtering.
 Therefore, if Test A is filtered out, Test B will run
    unconditionally, and if Test B is filtered out, it simply won't run.

-Using patterns to specify dependencies has a few more caveats:

 1. Tasty does not currently check whether the pattern in a dependency matches
    anything at all, so make sure your patterns are correct and do not contain
    typos.
 Fortunately, misspecified dependencies usually lead to test failures